regularmike/api-node/README.md

 var ordrin = new ordrinApi.APIs("YOUR-ORDRIN-API-KEY", ordrinApi.TEST)
 ```

+In the initializer, the second argument sets the servers that API requests will
+be sent to, and must be set to either `ordrinApi.PRODUCTION` or `ordrinApi.TEST`
+(defaults to `ordrinApi.TEST`).

 ### Callbacks

 Because node is async, every function call you make to the ordrin api includes a